instantlinux/docker-tools/k8s/README.md

 This repo is an attempt to make Kubernetes more approachable for any user who wants to get started easily, with a real cluster (not just a single-instance minikube setup) on bare-metal.
-Most of this will probably work in IaaS providers like Google or AWS but the purpose of this repo is to set up production-grade K8S with your own servers / VMs.
+Most of this will probably work on cloud providers like Google or AWS but the purpose of this repo is to set up production-grade K8S with your own servers / VMs.

 See [How to use this](#how-to-use-this) below to get started.